Heapy/awesome-kotlin/README.md

 * [MackHartley/RoundedProgressBar](https://github.com/MackHartley/RoundedProgressBar) - A customizable, animated progress bar that features rounded corners.
 This Android library is designed to look great and be simple to use
 * [developingdeveloper-tech/toaster-android](https://github.com/developingdeveloper-tech/toaster-android) - A simple library to add custom toast to android applications.
 * [heart-switch](https://github.com/popovanton0/heart-switch) - A heart-shaped toggle switch component for Jetpack Compose
+* [calintat/alps](https://github.com/calintat/alps) - Android library for preferences which includes property delegates and a custom DSL for definining preferences.

 ### <a name="android-frameworks"></a>Frameworks <sup>[Back ⇈](#android-frameworks-subcategory)</sup>
 * [nekocode/kotgo](https://github.com/nekocode/kotgo) - An android development framwork on kotlin using MVP architecture.